2003-2004 Dodge Ram | 5.9L Cummins | Exhaust Brakes

 In order to ensure at least the majority of the exhaust retarding is effective, your torque converter must be in lockup when decelerating.
 From the factory, these model year Rams are not in lockup when your foot comes off of the accelerator pedal, thus require a torque converter lockup controller to realize the complete benefits of an exhaust brake.
 And of course, if you have a manual transmission, you have nothing to worry about!

-Overall, we have numerous choices to ensure your truck can stop safely, and as always, if you have any questions about which exhaust brake is right for you, do not hesitate to give us a call, or send an e-mail to [email protected] and we would be happy to assist.
+Overall, we have numerous choices to ensure your truck can stop safely, and as always, if you have any questions about which exhaust brake is right for you, do not hesitate to give us a call and we would be happy to assist.